- Gender and Relationships

 9) My best friend from elementary school who has encouraged me accepted me and loved me unconditionally for the past 43 years.
 We have been through elementary school, middle school, high school, college, first marriages, raising children, divorce, and second marriages together.
 Thank you, Christine Singer!

-10) My current husband who has loved me unconditionally, and is the only man I have ever known, except for Christ, who has the ability to love unconditionally.
+10) My current husband who has loved me unconditionally, and is the only man I have ever known, except for Christ, who can love unconditionally.
 (This is the same person as the man in the first example!!!
 We reconnected after many years apart) And yes, I have told him so!
 But just in case, thanks, Chuck Hellier!

 Now I challenge you to make your own list, and go on out and thank those people if you haven't already.
 It doesn't matter if you call them, write them a letter, or email them.
 The important thing is that you connect with them and let them know they made a difference in your life.
 Two lives will be enriched by this act.